chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 disjoint union (`Either<T1, T2>`), sequence generators and LINQ extensions.

 ### Status
-- Unstable: some breaking changes are still in the work in the area of LINQ.
+- **Unstable.** Some breaking changes are still in the work in the area of LINQ.
   Tentative release date for a stable package: end of april 2017?
 - Support the .NET Standard v1.0 and the PCL profile Profile259.
 - Test coverage is starting to look good (75%).
 The number of functional tests